BouweCeunen/argo-continuous-integration/README.md

 ### starter workflow
 The webhook is going to be called and it will start up a 'starter' Workflow, which in turn will pull the repository and start the ```argo.yml``` Workflow which has to reside in the root of the repository.
 The argo.yml file in this repository consists of a ```sshPrivateKeySecret``` named 'bitbucket-creds', this has to be a secret in the namespace you will deploy this in.
 Feel free to rename this and adjust this in the argo.yml file.
 This Secret is needed to be able to pull your repository from Bitbucket and start the actual Workflow.

+### example workflow
+An example Workflow that has to reside in the root of the project you want to apply CI/CD to and will be triggered by the starter workflow, can be found in the `example-workflow` folder.
+This Workflow will build a docker image, run Cypress frontend tests and deploy it via Ansible to Kubernetes.